 Bottom Line

 Successfully operating a short-term rental in Nebraska requires navigating the state's regulatory landscape.
-With minimal state-level guidance and significant variation between jurisdictions, property owners must take a location-specific approach to compliance and operational planning.
+With state tax rules, a municipal-authority statute, and significant local variation, property owners must take a location-specific approach to compliance and operational planning.

 Before investing in a short-term rental property in Nebraska: